Minase Jingu

 Minase’s Artesian Water

 As soon as you go enter the shrine, you will notice a lot of people lining up with large containers.
 Minase Jingu is actually famous for its well water, which ranks among the best 100 natural water spots in Japan.
-You can get water for free but there is a limit of 20 liters per a day per person.
+You can get water for free but there is a limit of 20 liters per day per person.
 Also, be sure to bring your own containers or pet bottles.

 From the looks of it, I think more people come to get water, than to actually visit the shrine itself…